johnae/persway/README.md

 Commands:
   daemon
-          This starts the persway daemon stack-focus-next
+          Starts the persway daemon
+  stack-focus-next
           Applies to stack main layout - focuses the next stacked window stack-focus-prev
-          Applies to stack main layout - focuses the previous stacked window stack-swap-visible
+          Applies to stack main layout - focuses the previous stacked window stack-swap-main
-          Applies to stack main layout - swaps the visible stacked window with the main window stack-main-rotate-next
+          Applies to stack main layout - swaps the current stacked window with the main window stack-main-rotate-next
           Applies to stack main layout - pops the top of the stack into main while pushing the old main window to the bottom of the stack change-layout